FAQs

 How will Unitywater minimise impact on residents and the local community?

-The chosen location for the water pipelines has been designed along existing road verges and within existing easements on private properties to minimise impact on the natural and built environment.
+The chosen location for the water pipelines is along existing road verges and within existing easements on private properties.
+This pipeline alignment was found to have the least impact on the environment and surrounding residents.

 How will the project impact the environment?